Kawakon/ProSpera-Application/README.md

 of any bugs found in the devices.
 The Python script would connect to the ProSpera camera via a SSH (Secure Shell) connection and execute commands to control the camera from a Linux terminal, as the camera could connect to a local network using Wi-Fi.
 The Python packages **Tkinter**, **nmap**, and **Paramiko** are used to develop the script. **Tkinter** was used to design a simple and organized UI. **nmap** was used interface with the Nmap network discovery software tool to query the local network of the user's machine for the IP address of the ProSpera camera by looking for a corresponding MAC address that the user provides.
 Finally, *Paramiko* is used to provided the framework for establishing SSH connections and communicating with a remote host, simplifying the usage of the SSHv2.0 protocol from the script.
+The Python script may be found in the *source* directory.

-** PLEASE NOTE THAT THIS REPOSITORY DOES NOT INCLUDE THE SSH KEYS USED TO AUTHENTICATE ACCESS TO THE PROSPERA CAMERA.
-THIS REPOSITORY DEMONSTRATES THE CODE WRITTEN FOR THIS PROJECT. **
+**Please note that this repository does not include the SSH keys used to authenticate access to the ProSpera camera.
+This repository demonstrates the code written for this project.**

 I also converted the Python script into a file can be run as an Windows executable application to avoid installing a Python interpreter on a user's machine, using the Python tool PyInstaller.
+The executable for this application may be found in the */Application/ProSperaTest* directory.

 ![app_interface](https://user-images.githubusercontent.com/43174428/139049034-d3303983-6c8d-41ef-9b84-a99ff17cad67.png)